telerik/ajax-docs/controls/htmlchart/server-side-programming/series-items-configuration.md

 * **WaterfallSeries** and **HorizontalWaterfallSeries** use the **WaterfallSeriesItem** class.

 In order to access the properties of the series in the code-behind, the series must be cast to the respective series type (e.g. (RadHtmlChart1.PlotArea.Series[0] as ColumnSeries).SeriesItems[0].Y = 10;).

+You can see how to create the series of the chart and bind their items on the server-side in the last section of the following article: [HtmlChart Server-side Overview]({%slug htmlchart/server-side-programming/overview%}#programatic-chart-creation)

 ## See Also